HACC-Hui/docusaurus/docs/overview/motivation.md

 Given (1) and (2),  HACC Hui can:

- 1. show current teams a list of prospective new team members with interests matching their needs, and
+ 1. Show current teams a list of prospective new team members with interests matching their needs, and

- 2. current developers a set of teams who might want their skills.
+ 2. Current developers a set of teams who might want their skills.
 Participants use this set of matches to contact each other in Slack to pursue the matching process further.
 This is expected to accelerate the process of team formation, reduce the number of participants who never find a team, and produce higher quality, higher functioning teams.

 ### Future Goals